Your Cart ()

-Boron is a natural element found in leafy greens like kale and spinach.
-It can also be found in grains, plums, raisins, non-citrus fruits, and nuts.
+Boron is a natural element found in leafy vegetables such as kale and spinach.
+It can also be found in grains, prunes, raisins, non-citrus fruits and nuts.

 A person's daily diet typically contains 1.5 to 3 milligrams (mg) of boron.
 The five most common sources of boron in a person's daily diet are: